The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

 * **Root Component** — the top-level component that all other components are children of.
 Typically called `App`.
 * **`react-dom/client`** — a React package that lets you render React components on the client (in the browser)
 * **Prop** — a piece of data passed from a parent component to a child component.
-* **Compilation** — the process of translating code written in one programming language (which is easy for humans to read) into another format (which is easy for a computer to execute).

 ## What is React and Why Use It?